dgor82/dgor82.github.io/dev_style_guide.md

 #### 4) For validation error collections: `Validation<T>`

 Encapsulates a collection of validation results/errors (e.g. to show a user everything that was wrong with their input).
+Only relevant in some projects.

 ### Monadic Composition in C#